ehaupt/mac-swissgerman-pc-keyboard/README.md

 If you would like to use a 105 key Swiss German keyboard on your Mac you might want to remap some keys.

-This is a keyboard bundle I am using.
+This is the keyboard bundle I am using.

 ## How to install